-Lisa-Jo Baker has a new book releasing into the wild soon.
-It’s called Never Unfriended.
+I got my hands on Lisa-Jo Baker’s Never Unfriended.
 The Secret to Finding and Keeping Lasting Friendships.
-I have an advance reader’s copy and have dug into a few chapters.
 It’s already messing with my head in a really good way.

 Friendships are glorious and they are heartbreaking.
 Relationships require risk.
 Some of us are ready to throw in the towel on the entire thing.
 We don’t want to be hurt again.
 Lisa-Jo kicks off her book with a chapter on this and she drops some serious truth about forgiveness. **gulp**